X-lab-3D/swifttcr/README.md

 * [Plotly: 5.24.1](https://plotly.com/)

 ## Reference structures
-The reference structure that was used was 2bnr.
+The reference structure used in this study was the TCR complex 2BNR.
+This structure was selected because it represents a complete T-cell receptor, which improves the robustness and reliability of alignments involving incomplete or partial structures.

 ## Output SwiftTCR